Thandai Recipe (Holi Recipes 2023)

 - 6 Ice cubes (optional for serving)

 - Add almonds, cashews & pistachios to a bowl.
-Pour water and soak them for 4 hours.
+Pour water to immerse and soak them for 4 hours.
 To quicken this process you can also soak them in hot water for 1 hour.
+In another small bowl, soak the poppy seeds and lemon seeds too.

 - Peel the almond skin and add them to a blender jar along with cashews and pistachios.
 You can also rub off the pistachios to remove the skin easily.

-- Add melon seeds, poppy seeds, fennel seeds, cardamoms, cinnamon, black pepper, rose petals (optional) and saffron to the blender jar.
+- Drain the water from melon seeds & poppy seeds.
+Add them to the same grinder jar along with fennel seeds, cardamoms, cinnamon, black pepper, rose petals (optional) and saffron to the blender jar.

-- Bring 4 cups of milk to a boil in a pot.
-Then add sugar and the thandai masala paste.
+- Bring 4 cups of milk to a gentle boil in a pot.
+Then add sugar and the thandai masala paste we just made.
+Taste test and adjust the sugar to taste.

 - Turn off the stove and stir well to incorporate the ground paste well with the milk.